 His belief was the lung-sparing approach of the P/D was less debilitating than the EPP, allowing patients to recover quicker and be more receptive physically to adjuvant therapies.

-Over the past decade, most thoracic surgeons and mesothelioma specialists have followed his lead.
+Over the past decade, most thoracic surgeons and mesothelioma doctors have followed his lead.

 Treating Mesothelioma as a Chronic Illness